Socialz: Multi-Feature Social Fuzz Testing: Evolutionary Diversification of Community Interaction (Stage 2/3)

 \subsection{Diversified Community Interaction}

-We start by using the original edge list of 6,742 events to calculate the similarity between the 1,523 users, resulting in an edge list of 201,983 events with a star-discrepancy score of 0.540 in the three-dimensional feature space.
+We start by using the original edge list of 6,742 events to calculate the similarity between the 1,523 users, resulting in an edge list of 397,224 events with a star-discrepancy score of 0.305 in the three-dimensional feature space.
 Then, we use this as the initial definition of the community interaction on our server, and apply the previously described evolutionary approach.
-After 1,000 generations\footnote{Taking 1.5 hours on an Apple MacBook Pro (2020, M1 Chip ARM64 CPU 8 cores, 16 GB RAM).
-We implement multiprocessing when evaluating candidates to take advantage of all CPU cores of our machine.} the process results in an evolved edge list of 533,543 events with a corresponding star-discrepancy score of 0.086 for 1,523 users.
+We perform 30 independent evolutions, each for 10,000 generations, with each run taking approximately 30 hours.
+This results in interaction graphs with star discrepancies between 0.01107 and 0.01166.

 Figure~\ref{fig:convergence} shows the evolution over time.
-We note that the diversity improves quickly due to a large number of mutations.
-We also note that the number of mutations reduces but remained relatively high (at about 100), which indicates that diversity improvements are still frequent, as otherwise the number of mutations would be close to the minimal (enforced) 1.
+The self-adaptive parameter control appears to work well: (1) the number of mutations increases very quickly to several hundreds resulting in a quick improvement in diversity, (2) the number of mutations then gradually decreases to tens of mutations from 6,000 generations on, while still resulting in further improvements of the diversity.